ceramicstudio/js-glaze/README.md

 > This project is WIP.
 Read and contribute to the spec [here](https://www.notion.so/threebox/IDP2P-IDW-2-0-e713338a094a44758ce2c3f21cdce27e).

-**IdentityIndex.js** is a JavaScript library for managing identities in a peer-to-peer way.
-It provides high-level APIs for interacting with various open decentralized identity standards.
+**IDX-Ceramic** is a JavaScript library for managing decentralized identities.
+It provides high-level APIs for interacting with various open decentralized identity standards such as DIDs, IDX, and more.